cylerc/GoldRushParrotMonkey/README.md

-# Supplementary materials for the paper 'The Monkeys and Parrots of Gold Rush-era California'
+# Supplementary material for the paper 'The Monkeys and Parrots of Gold Rush-era California'

 This repository contains a supplemental reference list for the following paper: